gitrgoliveira/vault-file-encryption/docs/guides/CHUNK_SIZE_TUNING.md

 **Use When:**
 - Running on systems with limited RAM
-- Processing many files concurrently
+- Processing many small files sequentially
 - Need responsive progress updates
 - Files are typically small (<10MB)